-- Install vent system in accordance with National Fuel Gas Code, ANSI Z223.1/NFPA 54 or Natural Gas and Propane Installation Code, CAN/CSA B149.1 Installation Code for Canada, or, applicable provisions of local building codes. - 2.
-This is a direct vent appliance but can also be used with indoor air for combustion. - a.
-Venting kits are available for outdoor installation. - 3.
-Vent/combustion system materials that are approved for use with this appliance are listed in Table 9.
+- 1. Install vent system in accordance with National Fuel Gas Code, ANSI Z223.1/NFPA 54 or Natural Gas and Propane Installation Code, CAN/CSA B149.1 Installation Code for Canada, or, applicable provisions of local building codes. - 2. listed as a direct vent appliance but can also be used with indoor air for combustion. - Screw down the front door to the base for proper sealing of the combustion air system.
+This appliance relys on a sealed jacket for direct vent installations.

+Vent/combustion system materials that are listed for use with this appliance are listed in Table 10.
 Venting manufacturers not listed in this manual may be acceptable.
-It is the responsibility of the installer or vent supplier to use compatible adapters and materials. - a.
-It is recommended to consult with venting professionals and designers when determining the vent system for this appliance. - Enclose vent passing through occupied or unoccupied spaces above the appliance with material having a fire resistance rating at least equal to the rating of adjoining floor or ceiling. - 5.
-For flue gas venting, have horizontal runs sloping upwards not less than 1⁄4 inch per foot (21 mm/m) from the appliance to the vent terminal. - This appliance operates under conditions that permit condensation in the heat exchanger and the flue gas venting.
-This appliance shall be installed so as to prevent accumulation of condensate, and where necessary, have means provided for drainage of condensate. - 7.
+It is the responsibility of the installer or vent supplier to use compatible adapters and materials.

+- b.
+It is recommended to consult with venting professionals and designers when determining the vent system for this appliance. - 3.
+Enclose vent passing through occupied or unoccupied spaces above the appliance with material having a fire resistance rating at least equal to the rating of adjoining floor or ceiling. - 4.
+For flue gas venting, have horizontal runs sloping upwards not less than 1⁄4 inch per foot (21 mm/m) from the boiler to the vent terminal. - This appliance operates under conditions that permit condensation in the heat exchanger and the flue gas venting.
+This appliance shall be installed so as to prevent accumulation of condensate, and where necessary, have means provided for drainage of condensate. - 6.
 If possible, slope horizontal combustion air pipe minimum 1/4 in/ft (21 mm/m) downward towards terminal.
-If not, slope towards the appliance. - 8.
+If not, slope towards the appliance. - 7.
 It is recommended that a Carbon Monoxide detector be installed and interlocked to the appliance.
 Consult your local jurisdiction for additional requirements.